 The Medicine Intensive Care Unit (MICU) at Boston Children's Hospital is a lead site for a national clinical trial of glucose control in pediatric critical care patients.
 The purpose of the study is to determine whether or not keeping a child’s blood sugar in the normal range during their stay in the ICU will help to decrease infections and speed up the recovery process.

-Michael Agus, MD, Director of the Medicine Critical Care Program at Children’s is one of the lead investigators in this trial.
+Michael Agus, MD, Director of the Medicine Critical Care Program at Boston Children’s is one of the lead investigators in this trial.

 Other researchers in our unit are currently focused on:

 - Creative and cutting-edge therapies for critical asthma, involving the use of a gas mixture of helium and oxygen to help deliver medicine down deeper into the lungs more easily and efficiently

 - Non-invasive ventilatory strategies in babies and children with respiratory failure